Woman passes note to cashier at South Carolina supermarket, says she fears man she’s shopping with - NewsBreak

 The cashier and management team contacted the authorities shortly afterward.
 The York County Sheriff’s Office then put out an alert containing the woman’s photo.

-The woman was later found safe, and investigators say the case has been closed.USI honors victims of domestic violence with annual Flowers on the Lake ceremony
+The woman was later found safe, and investigators say the case has been closed.Gabby Petito’s body identified, death ruled a homicide

 Domestic violence, however, is still a big problem for a significant percentage of women and men across the globe.
 Monica Kearney, the executive director or North Carolina’s Safe Space program, says 1 in 4 women and 1 in 7 men are experiencing domestic violence.